Skip to main content

 Priming is not training.
 The goal is to activate the brain before competition, not build adaptation over weeks.
 Short, sharp cognitive work done as a mental warm-up so the athlete steps into performance already switched on.

 Monitor priming scores over time.
-If they start drifting down, priming is accidentally becoming fatiguing and you need to pull back immediately.
+If they start drifting down, priming is accidentally becoming fatiguing.
+Pull back immediately.
 Priming should sharpen the athlete, not tire them.
 When in doubt, do less.

 PILLAR 4: BUILD